zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 TODO: backoff; timeouts; handling rejection.

-TODO: use fewer announce nodes for long-inactive friends?
+TODO: use fewer announce and search nodes for individual announcements for long-inactive friends?
+Base on how long we've unsuccessfully searched for the friend, rather than clock time since we last saw them.
+Only have two settings, to minimise the fingerprint.

 # Searching
 For each offline friend, we search for its announcements using Data Search and